Environmental (EPA) (0)

 Moisture control is the key to mold control.

 Air Duct Inspection

-Today our homes and workplaces are airtight and energy-efficient.
+Today our homes and workplaces are air-tight and energy efficient.
 This means that they trap pollutants and contaminants inside, which lowers the quality of the air we breathe.
 Homes and offices have contaminated air that is circulated through the central heating and air systems.
 Even frequent filter changes cannot stop this contamination.
 Contamination builds up over time in your air system.
-This build-up will reduce the efficiency of your air system, shorten its operating life, and continue to circulate the contaminants throughout your home.
+This build-up will reduce the efficiency of your air system, shorten its operation life, and continue to circulate the contaminants throughout your home.

 Solid Waste Division

 Dump Trailer Program

 Upon receiving a completed application you will be contacted as to when the trailer will be brought to your property.
 The tribal member may utilize the department dump trailer for four (4) days to fill with items that need to be disposed of properly.
 The tribal member may request the trailer again at a later date but may be subject to be put on an already existing list.
 The dump trailer program currently provides two trailer sizes for dumping, 18' x 6' and 24' x 6'.